220613-Reston-Java-Angular-AWS/Curriculum-Notes/Week-1/pillars-of-oop-lab.md

 When we declare the reference variable `d`, it uses the class `Animal` as its type but refers to an actual *instance* of a `Dog` in memory.
 So we can call the `speak` method declared in `Animal`, but since `d` refers to a `Dog` object, it will use that `Dog`'s implementation of `speak`.
 This is referred to as **virtual method invocation** and is key to method overriding.
 The `Animal` class (if it is abstract) does not even need to define any implementation for `speak`, since the method to be executed will be determined at runtime depending on the object referred to in memory.
 This is the reason why method overriding is classified as **runtime** - or **dynamic** - polymorphism.

 One more item to note with method overriding is that `static` methods cannot be overridden.
 Instead, if a subclass implements the same `static` method as its parent, the method is hidden. **Method hiding** replaces the parent method in the calls defined in the child class.

+--> Changes the speak method of parent class.
+(Animal speaks, Dog barks) --> Done in the Main java file.

 #### Covariant return types
 When overriding a method, we also have the option of changing the return type - _provided that the overridden return type **is a subtype of the original type**_.
 This is called **covariant return types**.
 We can also choose to change the access modifier of an overridden method - _provided that the new modifier for the overriding method provides **more, not less, access** than the overridden method_.
 An example is below: